Killzone: Liberation: Release

 As of 2011, the two DLC files were no longer available from the Killzone website.
-In June 2011, because of the "Welcome Back" operation, Guerrilla republished the DLC for the US and EU versions.
+In June 2011, because of the "Welcome Back Program", Guerrilla republished the DLC for the US and EU versions.

 On 20 June 2023, an updated version of Liberation was made available to purchase from the PlayStation Store and play on both the PlayStation 4 and PlayStation 5 consoles.
-The updated version is enhanced with up-rendering, rewind, quick save, and custom video filters, and includes trophy support.
+The updated version is enhanced with up-rendering, rewind, quick save, and custom video filters, and includes trophy support and the DLC.
 Additionally, the game was added to the PlayStation Plus "Classics" catalog for Premium tier subscribers, who can download the game at no extra cost.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 411Mania gave it a score of eight out of ten and called it "a game that provides a great deal of intense shooting action, with tough enemy opponents that don't lie down and die easily.
 While the challenge does mean you're going to die an awful lot, you won't have to backtrack much.
 Throw in an ad hoc competitive multiplayer component and co-op play for the whole campaign, and you've got a thoroughly excellent package."
 The Sydney Morning Herald gave it a similar score of four stars out of five and called it "A smart and challenging blend of action and strategy that is a welcome addition to the PSP's growing arsenal of titles."
 Detroit Free Press gave it three stars out of four and stated: "The biggest flaw?
 The single-player game is too short.
 And there's no online mode.
 But if you can find a friend with the game, the multiplayer maps make for explosive fun."

 The game also received IGNs award for Best PSP Offline Multiplayer Game of 2006.
 In 2018 GamesRadar+ ranked it the 24th best PSP game of all time.